 AVP (Arginine Vasopressin) is a Protein Coding gene.
 Diseases associated with AVP include Diabetes Insipidus, Neurohypophyseal and Hereditary Central Diabetes Insipidus.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Peptide ligand-binding receptors.
-Gene Ontology (GO) annotations related to this gene include protein kinase activity and signal transducer activity.
+Among its related pathways are Vesicle-mediated transport and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
+Gene Ontology (GO) annotations related to this gene include protein kinase activity and obsolete signal transducer activity.
 An important paralog of this gene is OXT.

 UniProtKB/Swiss-Prot for AVP Gene